Medial Skeletal Diagram: A Generalized Medial Axis Approach for 3D Shape Representation: Experiments

 \subsection{Additional Results}

-We show a gallery of additional results from the benchmark of $100$ shapes, as demonstrated in Fig.~\ref{fig:more-ret1} and~\ref{fig:more-ret2}.
+We also show a gallery of additional results from the benchmark of $100$ shapes in Fig.~\ref{fig:more-ret1} and~\ref{fig:more-ret2}.
 These results underscore the versatility of our method and its ability to handle a wide variety of shapes.